aka: Shell Shocked Senior

 - In Life On Mars, Reg Cole is a subversion - he didn't actually get to go to war, and that's a plot point.

 - Subverted with Dr. Watson in Sherlock.
-His psychosomatic injuries and therapy indicate that he's suffering PTSD and haunted by his experiences during the war, but the truth is actually that he misses it.
+His psychosomatic injuries and therapy indicate that he's suffering PTSD and haunted by his experiences during the war, since he did see people die on him, but the truth is actually that he misses it.
 This leads to him helping Sherlock Holmes, since it allows him to indulge his Blood Knight tendencies.

 - Largely averted in Magnum, P.I..
 Although the main characters served in Vietnam and still bear the scars from it, they seemed to re-integrate back into civilian life.